Pig iron: History

-The Chinese were already making pig iron during the later Zhou dynasty (which ended in 256 BC).
-Furnaces, such as Lapphyttan in Sweden, may date back as far back as the 12th century; and some in the County of Mark dating back to the 13th century, which is now part of Westphalia, Germany.
-It remains to be established whether these northern European developments were derived from the Chinese ones.
-Wagner has postulated a possible link via Persian contacts with China along the Silk Road and Viking contacts with Persia, but there is a chronological gap between the Viking period and Lapphyttan.
+Pig iron was made in China by the later Zhou dynasty (ended 256 BC), with the earliest archaeologically confirmed Chinese blast furnaces dating to the Han dynasty.
+In Europe, blast furnaces producing pig iron appeared during the Middle Ages; Early European blast furnaces are known from Sweden, Germany, and Italy during the 12th and 13th centuries.

-Smelting and producing wrought iron were known in ancient Europe and the Middle East, but it was produced in bloomeries by direct reduction.
-Small prills of pig iron dispersed in slag are produced in all iron furnaces, but the operator of a bloomery had to avoid conditions causing the phase transition of the iron into liquid in the furnace, as the prill globules or any resulting pig iron are not malleable so can't be hammered in a single piece.
-Alternatively, decarburizing the pig iron into steel was an extremely tedious process using medieval technology, so in Europe before the Middle Ages the prills were discarded with the slag.
+Smelting and production of wrought iron were practiced in ancient Europe and the Middle East using direct-reduction bloomery furnaces.
+Such furnaces could also produce small amounts of high-carbon or molten iron unintentionally, but the intended product was a solid, malleable iron bloom.
+Pig iron could not be forged directly and instead had to be refined by decarburization before it could be worked.

 Uses

-Traditionally, pig iron was worked into wrought iron in finery forges, later puddling furnaces, and more recently, into steel.
+Traditionally, pig iron was worked into wrought iron in finery forges, later puddling furnaces, and more recently, it is worked into steel.
 In these processes, pig iron is melted and a strong current of air is directed over it while it is stirred or agitated.
 This causes the dissolved impurities (such as silicon) to be thoroughly oxidized.
 An intermediate product of puddling is known as refined pig iron, finers metal, or refined iron.

 Pig iron can also be used to produce gray iron.
 This is achieved by remelting pig iron, often along with substantial quantities of steel and scrap iron, removing undesirable contaminants, adding alloys, and adjusting the carbon content.
 Ductile iron can also be produced using certain high purity grades of pig iron; depending on the grade of ductile iron being produced, the pig irons chosen may be low in the elements silicon, manganese, sulfur and phosphorus.
 High purity pig iron is used to dilute any elements in a ductile iron charge which may be harmful to the ductile iron process (except carbon).